Late Effects of Treatment for Childhood Cancer (PDQ®): Treatment - Patient Information [NCI] - General Information about Late Effects

 Thinking, learning, and memory.

-Genetic factors or health problems the child had before the cancer.
+Health problems the child had before being diagnosed with cancer.

 The chance of having late effects increases over time.